Home/Blog/Well-Being/Health Benefits/Is Pomegranate Good for Diabetes? Benefits, Nutrition & How to Eat It

 5) Heart health support

 Pomegranate benefits the heart due to its high antioxidant content and other compounds.
-These properties may help lower the risk of developing cardiovascular diseases linked to diabetes.
+These properties may help reduce the risk of developing cardiovascular diseases associated with diabetes.

 6) Kidney protection